-As someone seeking support on Hireup you may want transport provided to you, either in your own vehicle or in a support worker’s vehicle.
+As someone seeking support on Hireup you may want transport support.
+Transport support can be in your own vehicle or in a support worker’s vehicle.

-This guide will give you all the information you need to safely receive transport support with Hireup.
+This guide will give you all the transport and safety information you need.

 Selecting Transport as a support category in your profile

-If you want to receive transport support with Hireup you can nominate this in your profile.
+If you want to receive transport support with Hireup you can select this on your profile.

-When you are recruiting support workers to your team, you will need to find out whether they are willing and able to provide transport for you.
+When you are hiring support workers to your team, you can check if they are able to provide transport for you.

 Support Worker using their own vehicle

-In accordance with the SCHADS industry award, if a worker uses their own car during a shift they are entitled to claim $0.78 per kilometre as a Vehicle Allowance for the distance they have driven during that shift.
+If a worker uses their own car during a shift they can claim $0.78 per kilometre for the distance driven on shift.
+This is known as Vehicle Allowance and is in line with the SCHADS industry award.
 This does not include travel to and from the shift.